 Have you watched it?
 Did you guess correctly?

-If you have and you did (or didn't), then you were probably shocked to learn a harry underpaid student intern walked right through the screen in a gorilla suit unbeknownst to you.
+If you have and you did (or didn't), then you were probably shocked to learn a hairy underpaid student intern walked right through the screen in a gorilla suit unbeknownst to you.
 Or maybe you did notice it, because that's just as likely.
 Half of all people who take that test fail to notice the gorilla due to a psychological phenomenon the researchers deemed Innatentional Blindness.
 Those who do notice the ball tend to be more familiar similar stimuli (such as being a volleyball or basketball player).
-The 'Invisible Gorilla, as the experiment has come to be called, is the cognitive opportunity cost of concentrating all our attention on the basketball.
+The 'Invisible Gorilla', as the experiment has come to be called, is the cognitive opportunity cost of concentrating all our attention on the basketball.

 In their book The Invisible Gorilla: And Other Ways Our Intuitions Deceive Us the researchers, as well, provide the example which follows: